facebookarchive/caffe2/_docs/tutorial-MNIST.md

 Now, when we run the network, one way is to directly run it from Python.
 Remember as we are running the network, we can periodically pull blobs from the network - Let's first show how we do this.

-Before, that, let's re-iterate the fact that, the CNNModelHelper class has not executed anything yet.
+Before, that, let's re-iterate the fact that, the ModelHelper class has not executed anything yet.
 All it does is to *declare* the network, which is basically creating the protocol buffers.
 For example, we will show a portion of the serialized protocol buffer for the training models' param init net.

 ```python